 This section also emphasises the vital role local communities and local councils have to play in progressing this agenda.
 The government wants to enable local communities to develop support and services that meet the needs of their population, recognising they are often best placed to understand and develop the right responses to their local contexts and needs.

 The plan restates that local authority funding through the public health grant will rise from £3.279 billion in 2020/21 to £3.324 billion in 2021/22.
 It also confirms £15 million will be targeted to the most deprived parts of the country to invest in prevention and early intervention services, and £5 million will support suicide prevention voluntary and community sector organisations.
 Specific reference is made to the government’s proposed Health and Care Bill making it easier for different partners to more easily join up to address complex issues.
-Local councils will also continue to be encouraged to sign up the Prevention Concordat for Better Mental Health, which has been refreshed to reflect latest best practice.
-It notes that in order to build on the good will and volunteers who came forward during COVID-19, a volunteering policy will be developed that will look to simplify routes into volunteering and invest in volunteering infrastructure to make access to rapid support more consistent across the country.
+Local councils will also continue to be encouraged to sign up for the Prevention Concordat for Better Mental Health, which has been refreshed to reflect the latest best practice.
+It notes that in order to build on the goodwill and volunteers who came forward during Covid-19, a volunteering policy will be developed that will look to simplify routes into volunteering and invest in volunteering infrastructure to make access to rapid support more consistent across the country.

 The plan outlines steps that can be taken by individuals, who do not require specialist support, to look after their mental wellbeing.
 It signposts to various existing resources, such as the NHS website and Public Health England (PHE)’s Better Health: Every Mind Matters.
 The government also commits to working with the voluntary and community sector, NHSE and NHSI, PHE and others to develop a plan for building on the legacy and impact of Time to Change so that work to combat stigma and discrimination continues.